Skip to main content

 Bring a Little Disney Magic to Your Holiday Season

 The holiday season is one of my favorite times to visit Walt Disney World.
 The weather is usually cooler and there are fewer crowds earlier in the season, but more importantly, the resorts and parks are decked out in their finest Christmas decorations.
-I don’t always get the chance to visit the parks to see the decorations but I have managed to bring a little bit of that Disney Christmas magic to my own home every year.
+I don’t always get the chance to visit the parks to see the decorations each holiday season but I have managed to bring a little bit of that Disney Christmas magic to my own home every year.
 Here are a few ways you can bring the Disney magic home this holiday season!

 Decorate Your Tree with Disney Ornaments

 As a kid, my favorite ornaments on our tree were always the Disney ones so it is only logical that as an adult with my own Christmas tree to decorate, that I would have a tree entirely dedicated to Disney ornaments!
 On each trip to Walt Disney World, I pick up a few new ornaments to add to my tree.
 They are wonderful souvenirs and it’s a great way to remember our different trips!
-I also frequent shopDisney.com each season for special deals on their cute ornaments.
+I also frequent Disneystore.com each season for special deals on their cute ornaments.

 Make DIY Mickey Ornaments